MechShahid/pcie-ai-accelerator-thermal-design/README.md

 6. build first-pass conjugate heat-transfer CFD models
 7. diagnose airflow bypass in a reduced-height heatsink design
 8. improve cooling through ducting and heatsink length iteration
+9. perform a refined-mesh repeat of the final CFD case
+10. check turbulence-model sensitivity using k-omega SST
-9. check chip temperature, pressure drop, mass balance, and energy balance
+11. check chip temperature, pressure drop, mass balance, and energy balance
-10. estimate heatsink mass, weight force, and approximate bending moment
+12. estimate heatsink mass, weight force, and approximate bending moment
-11. classify mechanical support risk
+13. classify mechanical support risk
-12. extend the workflow with liquid and immersion cooling screening
+14. extend the workflow with liquid and immersion cooling screening
-13. document limitations and next refinement steps
+15. document limitations and next refinement steps

 The larger 80 mm × 100 mm × 50 mm forced-air heatsink reference case met the 85 °C chip-temperature target with a maximum chip temperature of approximately 75.97 °C.

 A reduced-height 35 mm heatsink concept was then investigated through CFD design iteration.
 The open/bypass 80 mm × 100 mm × 35 mm case failed because of airflow bypass.
 A ducted version improved the maximum chip temperature from 91.47 °C to 87.78 °C, but still remained slightly above the target.
 Extending the ducted heatsink length to 120 mm produced a passing result with a maximum chip temperature of 83.52 °C and a pressure drop of approximately 49.02 Pa.

+A refined-mesh repeat of the final ducted case was added as CFD-4A.
+The refined case used approximately 511k elements and predicted a maximum chip temperature of 78.11 °C with a pressure drop of 56.36 Pa.
+The refined result supports the thermal feasibility of the final design, but the temperature change relative to CFD-3 indicates that further mesh refinement and local near-wall/interface checks would be required before claiming mesh-independent validation.

+A k-omega SST sensitivity case was added as CFD-4B using the same refined mesh.
+The SST case predicted a lower maximum chip temperature of 68.50 °C but a higher pressure drop of 83.84 Pa.
+This supports the thermal feasibility conclusion under both laminar and SST assumptions, but also shows that the detailed prediction is sensitive to viscous-model choice.

 The final CFD-3 result supports the design direction that a ducted 80 mm × 120 mm × 35 mm aluminium heatsink can meet the simplified 250 W chip cooling target in this first-pass thermal feasibility model.